fegemo/cefet-nosql/classes/theory/README.md

 ---
 ## **Consistência**

-One of the biggest changes from a centralized relational database to a cluster- oriented NoSQL database is in how you think about consistency.
-Relational databases try to exhibit strong consistency by avoiding all the various inconsistencies that we’ll shortly be discussing.
-Once

 - Uma das maiores mudanças ao passar a usar um _cluster_ com bancos NoSQL em vez de um banco relacional centralizado é a consistência dos dados
 - Bancos relacionais **se esforçam ao máximo** para garantir